Academic-ID/academicAI/Responsible AI in Academia.md

 - Archive versioned copies of AI models or datasets used, as these can change over time.
 - Ensure any AI-generated content can be reproduced by specifying the exact prompts, model and parameters used.
+As noted above, these parameters must be controlled and reported for research that others may want to reproduce.

 6. **Mitigate bias**